-How to Brilliantly Rule Social Media Marketing
+How to Brilliantly Rule Social Media Marketing—Part 1: Understanding Social Media

 With the power to humanize organizations, increase customer engagement and introduce brands to an entirely new audience, social media marketing can turn your brand’s humble abode into a brilliant, dazzling castle.

-A social media marketing (SMM) strategy can deliver direct access to a limitless network of referrals, sales leads and engagement data—boosting brand recognition and customer loyalty in the process.
-Or, it can become a complete headache—a box-ticking exercise that swallows hours and delivers nothing in return.
+On the other hand, a social media marketing strategy can deliver direct access to a limitless network of referrals, sales leads and engagement data—boosting brand recognition and customer loyalty in the process.

-In this article, we’re going to dig into the benefits of social media marketing.
+In this series, we’re going to dig into the benefits of social media marketing.
 We’ll explore the most popular social media spaces so that you can think about which might be a fit for your business.
 We’ll consider what makes a good social post.
 And finally, we’ll explore how blogging, public relations and search engine optimization can be maximized in your social media program.

 What is Social Media Marketing?